Data Science Interview AMA | Make Your Skills Marketable

 If you put your work online it becomes easier for the hiring team to research you.
 So at the time of the interview, they have a better idea of your abilities which could make a big difference.

 The webinar was a perfect combination of practical information and guidelines to kick start your career in data science.
-A great deal of discussion is applicable to candidates applying for a role outside of the data science domain.
+A great deal of the discussion applies to candidates applying for a role outside of the data science domain.

 It's important for candidates to have a conceptual understanding of the field and demonstrate an interest and understanding of the company they are applying for.
 To start your career in data science, your first step is to have a strong foundation of the core subjects.
 The next step is to build your portfolio.
 Make sure to always be working on your experience.
 Volunteering for a community project is a great way to practice your skills.
 Having strong technical skills along with interpersonal and communication skills will help you stand out from the crowd in this highly competitive job market.
 Don't forget about applying for smaller companies.
 Your role will be more involved, and the lessons you learn from mistakes and successes will be more profound.